Aximme/fivem-givepanel/README.md

-# Aximme Inventory Manager 🎒
+# FiveM Inventory Manager 🎒

-Aximme Inventory Manager is a FiveM script that provides a NUI (New User Interface) for managing player inventories.
+Inventory Manager is a FiveM script that provides a NUI (New User Interface) for managing player inventories.
 This script allows administrators to give items to players, manage player inventories, and log actions to a Discord channel.

 ## Features ✨